Death Valley (British TV series)

-Death Valley is a 2025 crime mystery television series starring Timothy Spall and Gwyneth Keyworth, which premiered on 25 May 2025 on BBC One and BBC iPlayer.
-In August 2025, it was renewed for a second series, set to air in 2026.
+Death Valley is a crime mystery television series starring Timothy Spall and Gwyneth Keyworth, which was first broadcast on 25 May 2025 on BBC One.
+In August 2025, it was renewed for a second series, which began on 17 May 2026.

 Premise

-Set in South Wales, the six-episode murder mystery series follows the unlikely crime-solving partnership between eccentric national treasure John Chapel (Timothy Spall), a retired actor and star of hit fictional detective television show Caesar, and socially obtuse Detective Sergeant Janie Mallowan (Gwyneth Keyworth).
+Set in Mid Wales (although filmed in the Vale of Glamorgan), the murder mystery series follows the unlikely crime-solving partnership between eccentric national treasure John Chapel, a retired actor and star of hit long-running detective television show Caesar, and socially inept Detective Sergeant Janie Mallowan.